percona/pbm-docs/docs/manage/configure-remotely.md

         Specify the valid PBM_MONGODB_URI connection string, the ID of the network the container will connect to and the container ID.

+As a result, your DBAs spend less time on administering Percona Backup for MongoDB and can focus on other activities instead.